Chetnik war crimes in World War II: Later stage of the war

+On 30 April 1944, Chetniks, in collaboration with the SS Police Regiment Bozen and local Italian Fascists, massacred 269 Croat civilians in village of Lipa, near Rijeka, of whom 121 were children between seven months and 15 years old.

 Around fifty Muslims were massacred in Goražde in May 1944.
 Two mosques were set on fire.
 In June, at a gathering of Chetniks in Trnovo, the possibility of an Allied landing on the Adriatic coast was still resembled.
 It was concluded that, once it happens, "every Serb must with a weapon in his hand participate in the cleansing of everything that is not Serb."

 In February, 27 Croats were killed in villages around Šibenik in Dalmatia.
 Nine more were killed in April, north of Šibenik, and 27 more in the area of Skradin in November.
 The Dinara Division was in December 1944 retreating to Slovenia through the Croatian Littoral.
 On their way, they looted villages, killed 33 civilians, and burnt the village of Bribir to the ground.

 In the late stage of the war, many Chetniks joined the ranks of the Partisans, which did not stop war crimes, now as part of the Partisan struggle.
 Particularly in the Herzegovina region in 1945, a significant proportion of the local Partisan units were former Chetniks.

 Religious figures were often key targets of Chetnik atrocities; 67 Imams and 52 Catholic priests were killed by Chetniks throughout the war.
 A number of Catholic nuns were also raped and killed, including the killing of several nuns from Goražde in December 1941.
 Members of the Croatian and Muslim cultural intelligentsia were also killed, such as Croatian essayist and author, Ivo Brnčić, killed near Vlasenica in May 1943 and famous Croatian poet and author, Ivan Goran Kovačić, who was killed near Foča in July 1943.
 One of Kovačić's most famous posthumous poems was "Jama" ("The Pit"), which condemned the Ustaše atrocities against Serbs.